 Note - the dividing wall a little bit higher to allow for privacy.

-Today, as Isle of Innisfree corporate branding has been introduced
+Today, as Isle of Innisfree, corporate branding has been introduced.

-Continuing aft we come to the ships' main lobby.
-Essentially a corridor, the information desk is to port and the bureau de change opposite on the starboard side.
+Essentially a corridor, when introduced in 1991 the information desk was to port and the bureau de change opposite on the starboard side.

 Pride of Aquitaine